 The High School Equivalency (GED®) certificate is available for adults who have not completed high school.
 The college offers classes to help students prepare for the four High School Equivalency (GED®) tests.
 Classes are designed to improve basic language arts reading and writing, math, science and social studies skills, in preparation for taking the series of official High School Equivalency (GED®) tests.

-Classes are offered in the daytime and evening at the main campus in Olympia and at the new Lacey campus, located off Sixth Avenue across from the Lacey Transit Center.
+Transition Studies classes are offered in the morning, afternoon, and evening at the main campus in Olympia and at the new Lacey campus, located off Sixth Avenue across from the Lacey Transit Center.

-$25 tuition + $25 college fees ($50 total) per student covers all Basic Skills ABE or High School Equivalency (GED®) classes taken each quarter.
+$25 tuition + $30 college fees ($55 total) per student covers all Transition Studies classes taken each quarter.

-How to Register for High School Equivalency (GED®) Class
+How to Register for a Transition Studies Class

 Other Important Information:

-Children are not allowed in the test sessions or in any GED classes.
+Children are not allowed in the test sessions, Welcome Sessions, or in classes.